-ny, of these signs of the 12-month sleep regression have you the last 2 weeks?
-Fighting naps (often the second nap is a bigger struggle) Increased separation anxiety and tantrums Secondary night wakings or early morning rising due to overtiredness ls your child 18 or 24 months old? ny, of these signs of the 18- or 24-month sleep regression have d in the last 2 weeks? d in the last 2 weeks? d in the last 2 weeks? tantrums power struggles before bedtime "one more drink; one more
+Which, if any, of these signs of the 12-month sleep regression have you noticed in the last 2 weeks?

+- Fighting naps (often the second nap is a bigger struggle) - Increased separation anxiety and tantrums - Secondary night wakings or early morning rising due to overtiredness

+Is your child 18 or 24 months old?

+- Which, if any, of these signs of the 18- or 24-month sleep regression have you noticed in the last 2 weeks?

+- tantrums

+- power struggles before bedtime "one more drink...; one more kiss...; one more..."

+- getting out of bed

+- keeping themselves awake.